Campus Construction Update: Week of March 5, 2007

 Speaking of furniture, the contract for the dorm-room items went to a company new to Bates, DCI Furniture of Lisbon, N.H.
 Common-space furnishings will go out to bid next week.

-Meanwhile, floor plans for two memory-haunted halls didn’t appear at the student housing office.
+Meanwhile, floor plans for two memory-haunted halls were not posted at the student housing office.
 Hedge and Roger Williams halls (the latter notorious for its “high-chem” culture in the 1980s and ’90s) will be closed by fall, Wichroski said, and likely won’t house students again.

 “The plan right now is that they will be fully renovated for administrative or academic uses,” she said.
 “We’re in the early stages of talking about what goes into those spaces.
 And we’ll probably be into construction there within the next year.”

-As far as the new housing’s contruction goes, Wichroski noted that the building was essentially weathertight for the March 2 storm that dropped snow and rain on Lewiston.
+As far as the new housing’s construction goes, Wichroski noted that the building was essentially weather-tight for the March 2 storm that dropped snow and rain on Lewiston.
 In fact, drywall hanging and other interior work continued through the storm.

 like its final mass and shape.